Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Groves

-"Groves" returned to DunRoamin' on April 17, 2024 from the Waterville area where she had been adopted in November, 2013.
+Groves returned to DunRoamin' on April 17, 2024 from the Waterville area where she had been adopted in November, 2013.
 Born about June 1, 2012, she had lived at this location since being adopted, but her owner had developed medical issues and was no longer able to care for her, so she returned to us.

 Groves is a beautiful little calico girl.
 She was initially nervous and unsure of her new surroundings and servants, but she soon acclimatized once she realized that she was safe, warm, fed and loved.

-Groves' vaccines are up to date, she tested negative for FIV and FeLV and was treated for all parasites.
-We hope that she might find a new home in the very near future - she is an older girl who would love to spend her retirement years in a loving home.
+We hope that Groves might find a new home in the very near future - she is an older girl (coming up on 14 years of age in June, 2026!) who would love to spend her retirement years in a loving home.
 She is a quiet little girl who would really love to live in a family again where she might dedicate herself to one or two older, quieter people.
-She would also like to have the company of an older cat.
+She would also not mind having the company of another older cat.
 She loves to be close to people and will purr up a storm once she gets to know you.
+And she especially loves Temptations!

 Boone

-"Boone" was returned to us on December 22, 2022, from Woodstock where his adopter was unable to undertake his diabetic care due to the fact that they worked a challenging and changing shift schedule and were therefore unable to consistently meet the timelines required for his morning insulin injections.
+Boone was returned to us on December 22, 2022, from Woodstock where his adopter was unable to undertake his diabetic care due to the fact that they worked a challenging and changing shift schedule and were therefore unable to consistently meet the timelines required for his morning insulin injections.

 Boone is a very nice boy who was born about April 22, 2014 and has been waiting for that perfect home since he came to us.
 Due to the fact that his body does not process some food well and he tends to develop crystals in his urine, he must eat a diet of Royal Canin Urinary S/O food only.
 We have had many dozens of cats on this diet and have had no recurrence of problems once they are eating this food only.
 Boone is also diabetic, and therefore requires one insulin injection each morning before breakfast.
 He has no issues with this - as long as his breakfast comes first!!
 He does love his food!!